-On successful completion of the foundation degree and higher-level apprenticeship, graduates can progress onto further study at other institutions, to qualify as a Registered Nurse, either as an apprentice or as a direct entrant via self-funding.
+On successful completion of the foundation degree, graduates can progress onto further study at other institutions to qualify as a Registered Nurse, either as an apprentice or as a direct entrant via self-funding.
 Graduates may apply for Recognition of Prior Learning (RPL) of up to 50% on NMC approved nursing programmes with the potential to compete their studies within 18 months - 2 years.